Cycymomo/nexma/README.md

 # Create React Prisma App

 ## Prerequisites
-Install Docker for your OS
+  - Install Docker for your OS
+  - Install Prisma
     ❯ npm i -g prisma

 ## Run
-You just have to type `npm start` and it will run both client and server.
+You just have to type `npm start` and it will run both client and server inside Docker.

 ## Client
 Code is in the `client` directory.